TheMgfeedthebeast/easy-installer-script-for-linux-with-comments/README.md

 #do not delete theese lines you can use this program for what you want so long its not maliscius
 #this code is not copyrighted but credit me if you use it
 #thanks for using my code (:
+#if you have anything to add then create your own branch and of course keep this file and DO NOT modify it